-Please organise transportation to and from our clinic in Auckland.
+Please organise transportation to and from our clinic.
 Because it is done under local anaesthetic, you should be able to drive yourself home, unless advised otherwise.

-- Prior to the introduction of non-scalpel vasectomy, many vasectomies require scalpel incision and suturing.
+- Prior to the introduction of non-scalpel vasectomy, many vasectomies required scalpel incision and suturing.

-- However, our modern technique only require a single puncture of the skin with a special electrosurgical device colloquially called the laser vasectomy .
+- However, our modern technique only requires a single puncture of the skin with a special electrosurgical device colloquially called the laser vasectomy.
 This minimises infection, pain and bleeding.
 The injection of local anaesthetic requires skill by the doctor, to minimise discomfort and achieve maximum numbness in the shortest time possible.

 - In general there are multiple variations to the non-scalpel vasectomy technique.
 A closed ended vasectomy used to be the norm.
 However, it can lead to some men experiencing congestive epididymitis.

-- These days, most techniques favour an open ended approach, allowing the tube open and sperm to be released to the scrotum.
-However, the absolute volume is very small hence it would not be noticeable.
-Sperm will be naturally absorbed and the risk of congestive epididymitis would be minimal.
+- These days, most techniques favour an open ended approach, allowing the tubes to stay open and sperm to be released to the scrotum.
+However, the absolute volume is very small, hence it would not be noticeable.
+Sperm will be naturally absorbed and the risk of congestive epididymitis is minimal.

 - Immediately after the procedure, we will monitor your recovery and observe you for 10 minutes in the treatment room.
-You would have a small scar on your scrotum that would heal up and close over time.
+You will have a small scar on your scrotum that will heal up and close over time.
 The local anaesthetic will wear off within the hour.
-Ice packs and over-the-counter pain medication would be helpful in this case.
+Ice packs and over-the-counter pain medication would be helpful at this point.

 - Recovery time varies with everyone.
-As a rough advice, you may be able to return to work the following day if it is not a physical profession involving heavy lifting.
+General advice is that you may be able to return to work the following day if it is not a physical profession involving heavy lifting.
 Sexual activities may be resumed after 7 days.

-- It is also very important that you use an additional form of contraception for the first three months following your surgery, until your semen test (taken after 2 months and 3 months) establishes that no sperm is present.
+- It is also very important that you use an additional form of contraception for the first three months following your surgery, until your semen test (taken after 3 months) establishes that no sperm is present.